-At December 31, 2019 and 2018, restricted cash represents donor contributions collected that are restricted for use on the Murfreesboro, Tennessee inpatient facility.
-The 2019 and 2018 balances represent contributions collected that will be applied to the related construction note (see Note 13).
+At December 31, 2020, restricted cash represents cash restricted for certain grant activities.
+At December 31, 2019, restricted cash represented cash restricted for certain grant activities and donor contributions collected that were restricted for use on the Murfreesboro, Tennessee inpatient facility and applied to the related construction note.
+The construction note was paid in full in 2020 (see Note 12).